calipho-sib/nextprot-docs/news/2017/03/16/New publication on ion channels and changes to the Function view.md

 ##Changes to the data model and files on the FTP site

 Cross-references from TCDB have been converted into _transport-activity_ annotations.
 As the neXtProt data model has changed, the ttl files have been regenerated and are available on the FTP site at [ftp://ftp.nextprot.org/pub/current_release/rdf/ttl/](ftp://ftp.nextprot.org/pub/current_release/rdf/ttl/).
-The new annotation category has also been added to the XSD file and the XML files regenerated; these files are available at [ftp://ftp.nextprot.org/pub/current_release/xml/](ftp://ftp.nextprot.org/pub/current_release/xml/).
+A new annotation category has been added to the XSD file and the XML files regenerated; these files are available at [ftp://ftp.nextprot.org/pub/current_release/xml/](ftp://ftp.nextprot.org/pub/current_release/xml/).

 ##New advanced search SPARQL queries